aklivity/zilla-docs/src/how-tos/amazon-msk/private-proxy.md

 #### Create a Topic

-Use the Kafka client to create a topic called `vpce-test`, replacing`<tls-bootstrap-server-names>` **** in the command below with the TLS bootstrap server names of your MSK cluster:
+Use the Kafka client to create a topic called `vpce-test`, replacing`<tls-bootstrap-server-names>` in the command below with the TLS bootstrap server names of your MSK cluster:

 ```bash:no-line-numbers
 bin/kafka-topics.sh --create --topic vpce-test --partitions 3 --replication-factor 3 --command-config client.properties --bootstrap-server <tls-bootstrap-server-names>
 ```

-A quick summary of what just happened:
+::: tip A quick summary of what just happened

 1. The Kafka client in the **my-msk-client** VPC issued a request to create a new topic
 2. This request was directed to the MSK VPC Endpoint